Africa Re: International expansion

-In 2018, Allianz acquired IRB Brasil's 8% stake in Africa Re.
+In 2018, Allianz acquired IRB Brasil's 8 percent stake in Africa Re.

-Share capital
+In 2023, Africa Re's turnover exceeded the billion dollar mark for the first time.

+Shareholder's equity and share capital

+In 2024, the company's shareholder equity amounted to 1 159 million USD, representing a 6.68% increase from 1 065 million USD in 2023.
+Over a five-year period, shareholder equity increased by 13.96%.

-The company, which was set up with a share capital of 15 million USD, has carried out several capital increases:
+The company, which was set up with a share capital of US$15 million, has carried out several capital increases:

 Shareholding

 The launch of Africa Re was the result of an association between the African Development Bank (AfDB) and 36 member states of the Organisation of African Unity (OAU).